-Use SET command's Enable File Compression parameter to temporarily suspend file compression for a volume.
-For instructions on using SET to suspend file compression, see SET in Utilities Reference.
+Use the command's Enable File Compression parameter to temporarily suspend file compression for a volume.
+For instructions on using the set command to suspend file compression, see Set in Utilities Reference.

-You can also use the MONITOR command to change file compression parameters.
-For a general description of MONITOR, see MONITOR in the Utilities Reference.
+You can also use the monitor command to change file compression parameters.
+For a general description, see Monitor in the Utilities Reference.